top of page

 Exceptions & Workarounds:

-1. Full Post-Settlement Repayment: Some lenders agree to change "Settled" to "Closed" if you later pay waived amount + interest
+1. Full Post-Settlement Repayment: Some lenders agree to change "Settled" to "Closed" if you later pay the waived amount + interest.

-2. Error Correction: If settlement wasn't actually done, file CIBIL dispute (30-45 days resolution)
+2. Error Correction: If settlement wasn't actually done, file a CIBIL dispute (30-45 days resolution).

 Warning: Beware of services promising instant CIBIL deletion for a fee - most are scams.